 According to the Alien Act § 50 a family member of a Finnish citizen can be granted a residence permit in Finland or abroad.
 This is totally a national regulation.
 The first residence permit will be submitted at the Embassy before entering Finland.
 If a family member of a Finnish citizen has a nationality which requests a visa to Finland and Schengen area, he/she may enter Finland with a visa if all conditions according to the visa code will be fulfilled.
 The application will be decided by the embassy.
 A family member of a Finnish citizen does not have a subjective right to a visa.
 If a visa is refused according to the § 32 the family member may apply for a residence permit abroad according to the Alien Act § 50.

-Long term stay in Finland requires residence permit.
-If applicant wishes to stay in Finland more than 90 days he/she must apply for the first residence permit in his/her country of origin.
-According to the Alien Act, a Finnish citizen’s family member who is required a visa to Finland, may apply for a visa and then a residence permit in Finland if all requirements by the Visa Code is fulfilled.
+Long term stay in Finland requires a residence permit.
+If a person wishes to stay in Finland more than 90 days applicant must apply for the first residence permit in country of origin.
+According to the Alien Act, a Finnish citizen’s family member who is required a visa to Finland, may apply for a visa in Thailand and then a residence permit in Finland if all requirements by the Visa Code are fulfilled.
 In these cases a visa can be granted for maximum 90 days.
-The Embassy will decide according to the Codex.
+The embassy will decide according to the Codex.
+Finnish Immigration Services or local police processes residence permit applications

 Information on application and decision is given only to the applicant.
-However, applicant may authorize a person, often invitor, to receive the same information as the applicant by a letter of attorney.
-Letter of attorney may be given to the embassy when leaving the application.
-It must contain names of the authorized person and the applicant.
-Letter of attorney must be signed by the applicant.
+However, applicant may authorize a person, often host, to receive the same information as the applicant by a power of attorney.
+Power of attorney may be given to the embassy when submitting the visa application.
+Authorization letter must contain names of the authorized person and the applicant.
+Power of attorney must be signed by the applicant.

 An applicant is required to submit a return flight reservation when applying for a visa.
-Any flight tickets are not recommended to be purchased until your visa has been granted.
+Flight tickets are not recommended to be paid until the visa has been granted and validity of visa is known.
 Processing time of a visa application is usually longer than validity of a flight reservation.
 Therefore the reservation does not have to be valid for the whole processing time.
+Reservations can be made from travel agencies and airline offices in Thailand.

-Visa will be granted according to the information filled in your visa application.
-Your travel insurance must be valid for the whole period you will stay in the Schengen area.
+Visa will be granted according to the information filled in your visa application and the dates in the flight reservation.
+Your travel insurance must be valid for the whole period of stay in the Schengen area.
 Normally seven days will be added in the validity of a visa sticker both in the beginning and end of the travel dates to give more flexibility to applicants to purchase actual flight tickets after the visa has been granted.

 An applicant must always check the visa validity and the issued number of days she/he is permitted to stay in Finland and in Schengen area.
-Paid flight tickets must be presented in the embassy when collecting your passport.
+Visa is not always granted for the whole period the applicant has applied for

-The fee is not charged if the visa applicant belongs to one of the following categories:
+The visa fee is not charged if the visa applicant belongs to one of the following categories:

 children under six years